 ezeio is an embedded controller (picture on the right) which connects to a number of sensors and other devices via discrete I/O, low speed serial buses (ModBus/RTU or SDI-12) or via a LAN (using Modbus/TCP).
 Many types of sensors and devices are supported, such as temperature, humidity, pressure, flow, electricity (wattmeters), motion, switches and many more.

 The ezeio controller has a built-in cellular transceiver, and typically does not need to be connected to a LAN.
-It is shipped with active cellular service.
-The SIM works on most modern global cellular networks, and should not be changed.
+It is shipped with active cellular service with a multi-carrier SIM that works on most cellular networks in the world.
+Do not attempt to change the SIM as it requires specific settings that are not user accessible.
 Cellular service costs are part of the overall service pricing form eze System.

 If connected to a LAN, which is typically not required, the ezeio controller needs an IP address from a DHCP server.
 It can also be configured to used a fixed IP address if that is required.

 The ezeio is pre-configured with names and IP addresses of the servers operated by eze System, and will attempt to connect with the servers as soon as power is applied, either via the cellular radio, or via Ethernet if available.
 The server addresses can not be changed by the user.

 All communication with the servers occurrs over TCP port 443.

 All data that is sent between the servers and the ezeio is encrypted using PKI and a unique per controller 128-bit key.
 Every packet is secured with multiple checksums, sequence numbering, random bytes (“salt”) and age timers to make snooping or spoofing practically impossible.

 Most firewalls will allow outgoing TCP/443 traffic by default, as this is the standard for most web traffic, so in most cases there is no need to open ports or make special configuration to allow the ezeio to operate.